Are You A Photography Generalist Or Specialist?

 Technique or Style

 Is your work identifiable by a particular camera or lighting technique?
-Is it based upon a certain look or style?
+Is it based upon a certain post processing procedure?

 Light has the power to reveal, define and transform the subject or scene in question.
 With the above photo as a case in point, I'm in beautiful St. Petersburg, Russia photographing an exterior detail of the magnificent St. Isaacs Cathedral.
 But, have no doubt, it is light that drew my attention and determined the subject and composition of this photograph.